 The rest is up to you!
 Get outside work one some handles, get some shots up, have fun, and appreciate that we are still able to play the game we love after these tough times.
 If you have any questions at all please do not hesitate to reach out we are here for you!
 And remember #Ballislife

 I grew up around the corner in Livingston NJ before earning my Bachelor of Science degree in Kinesiology from the University of Massachusetts Amherst in 2015.
 I then earned my Doctorate of Physical Therapy from Massachusetts College of Pharmacy and Health Sciences in May of 2018.
-I recently completed an Orthopedic residency through the VOMPTI program, and got boarded as a Orthopedic Certified Specialist.
+I recently completed an Orthopedic residency through the VOMPTI program and got boarded as an Orthopedic Certified Specialist.